trevithj/static-web-apps/apps/beta/designs/designNotes.md

 First, each node needs to identify its closest neigbours.
 That means calculating a rough distance.
 It makes sense for the calculation to return a set of distances for the node to respond to.
 In what form?
 I guess the x,y coordinates relative to the subject node should work.
 Also, some sort of distance factor: x*x + y*y?
+Or for now, the full calculation: sqrt(x**2 + y**2).
+Worry about speed if it becomes an issue.

+# Performance of NZH: Note Header rendering insights.
+# Learnings: All development is iterative - question only of how fast.

+# --- #